AxisCommunications/locomote-video-player/README.md

 #### streamStatus()

-> Returns a status object with the following data:
+> Returns a status object with the following data (if an entry is unknown, that value will be null):

 > - fps - frames per second.
 > - resolution (object) - the stream size `{ width, height }`.